payu-india/CMS-Chatbot/reference/split settlements/split_after_transaction_api.md

          "aggregatorSubAmt":"<amount to be transferred to this child merchant>", "aggregatorCharges":"<charges associated with this entity's part of the transaction to be transferred to parent (optional)>"
       },
-      "<Child merchant 2 key >":{
+      "<Child merchant 2 key>":{
          "aggregatorSubTxnId":"<unique transaction ID for this specific sub-transaction>", "aggregatorSubAmt":"<amount to be transferred to this child merchant>" },
        "Child merchant 3 key":
        {
-        "aggregatorSubTxnId": ""<unique transaction ID for this specific sub-transaction>"", "aggregatorSubAmt": "<amount to be transferred to this child merchant>", "aggregatorCharges": "<charges associated with this entity's part of the transaction to be transferred to parent (optional)>""
+        "aggregatorSubTxnId": "<unique transaction ID for this specific sub-transaction>", "aggregatorSubAmt": "<amount to be transferred to this child merchant>", "aggregatorCharges": "<charges associated with this entity's part of the transaction to be transferred to parent (optional)>"
        }
     }
 }